-Peripheral neuropathy is a condition of the nerves.
+Peripheral neuropathy literally translates as peripheral nerve pain..
 It's generally caused by something that damages the nerves directly, and leads to changes of functioning in some parts of the body that can cause symptoms that may be extremely distressing.

 Many people with anxiety believe they have developed peripheral neuropathy, and some even believe that anxiety can cause it.
 But does anxiety cause peripheral neuropathy, and how can you reduce the sensations?